-To answer the audit objectives, Grant Thornton (I) audited the fund accountability statement for the award including the budgeted amounts by category and major items and the revenues received from USAID for the period covered by the audit and the costs reported by Africaid as incurred from January I to December 31, 2018; (2) evaluated the control environment, the adequacy of the accounting systems, and control procedures that pertain to Africaid's ability to report financial data consistent with the assertions embodied in each account of the fund accountability statement; (3) identified the award terms and pertinent laws and regulations and determined which of those, if not observed, could have a direct and material effect on the fund accountability statement; (4) determined that the review of the indirect cost rate was not applicable; and (5) reviewed the implementation status of prior period recommendations.
-Africaid reported expenditures of \$1,864,679 in USAID funds during the audited period.
+To answer the audit objectives, PwC (I) audited the fund accountability statement for the award including the budgeted amounts by category and major items and the revenues received from USAID for the period covered by the audit and the costs reported by CHAPS as incurred as of September 30, 2018; (2) evaluated the control environment, the adequacy of the accounting systems, and control procedures that pertain to CHAPS's ability to report financial data consistent with the assertions embodied in each account of the fund accountability statement; (3) identified the award terms and pertinent laws and regulations and determined which of those, if not observed, could have a direct and material effect on the fund accountability statement; (4) determined that the review of the indirect cost rate was not applicable; and (5) reviewed the implementation status of prior period recommendations.
+CHAPS reported expenditures of \$3,328,638 in USAID funds during the audited period.

-The audit firm concluded the fund accountability statement presented fairly, in all material respects, program revenues and costs incurred under the award for the period audited except for \$6,335 in total ineligible questioned costs.
-The audit firm also identified two instances material noncompliance, one of which is specifically related to the questioned costs identified and the other a repeat finding from the prior period for which a management decision has been reached.
-Since the questioned costs did not meet the OIG's established threshold of \$25,000 for making a recommendation, we are not making a recommendation.
-Nevertheless, we suggest that USAID/Zimbabwe determine the allowability of the \$6,335 in questioned costs and recover any amount determined to be unallowable.
-In addition, although we are not making a recommendation for the significant deficiency noted in the report, we suggest that USAID/Zimbabwe determine if the recipient addressed the issue noted.
+The audit firm concluded the fund accountability statement presented fairly, in all material respects, program revenues and costs incurred under the award for the period audited.
+No questioned costs, material weaknesses in internal control, or instances of material noncompliance were identified.
+The audit firm identified one significant deficiency in internal control and issued a management letter.
+Although we are not making a recommendation for the significant deficiency noted in the report, we suggest that USAID/Southern Africa determine if the recipient addressed the issues noted.